 The WAB-gNB may obtain the configuration parameters needed to establish the connection to the UE’s new AMF(s).

 The WAB-gNB establishes NG connection(s) towards one or more new AMF(s).

-Editor’s NOTE: FFS whether a new logical WAB-gNB needs to be established for the NG connections with the new AMF(s).

-Editor’s NOTE: FFS whether the following steps are needed to support the AMF change for UE.
+The WAB-gNB may use same or different gNB ID, but shall use different Supported TA List for establishing NG Connection with new AMF.

 The WAB-gNB may activate one or more new cells, with new cell configuration parameters related to the WAB-gNB’s current location.
 The new cells may broadcast the radio parameters configured for the new AMF(s), e.g., TAC, etc. The old cell(s) remain(s) active.

 The UEs are handled as follows: